Magisk-Modules-Repo/IPControl/README.md

 ## Introduction

-* ACSwitch lets you enable or disable charging based on configured Automation and even on demand.
+* ACSwitch allows you to switch charging status based on a configured Automation and even on demand.

 ## Description